fdiaz/move-fast-talk/presentation.md

 ## [fit] the _**quality of our work**_
 ### [fit] Not the quantity

+^ Elegant.
-^ Elegante
+^ Beautiful.
-^ Proud developer creates better work
+^ Proud developer creates better work.

 ---

 ### [fit] _**Less quality**_
 ## [fit] More production bugs

+^ Not catching them in design time, since there's no design.
+^ Not catching them on implementation, since you're skipping best practices.

 ---